Synaps3Protocol/sep/SEP/SEP-003/README.md

 ### Conclusion

-By implementing these features, the MMC Token becomes a multifaceted instrument capable of powering governance, content creation, technological innovation, and financial sustainability within the protocol.
-At the same time, it avoids imposing barriers on projects that do not require highly specific use cases.
-Each initiative can adopt the utilities that best align with its goals and needs, fostering a **diverse, robust, and ever-evolving ecosystem**.
+By implementing these features, the MMC Token becomes a robust instrument for governance, content creation, technological innovation, and financial sustainability within the protocol.
+This framework ensures an evolving, diverse, and decentralized ecosystem that supports long-term growth.